jdreaver/rules_terraform/README.md

 ## TODO

+- Figure out how to initialize backends outside of terraform init but have them persist.
+  - I feel like the only solution is to have `.terraform` persist _somewhere_ on the filesystem.
+We can't just use a static `.terraform` from `bazel build`.
 - Investigate auto generating BUILD files for existing roots.
 Gazelle perhaps?
   Read `.terraform` structure?
+- Make it so we don't need to re-initialize `.terraform` every time a source file changes.
+We could use a convention of having a `providers.tf` file that is the input to `terraform init`.
+This ignores modules though.
+Hmm.
+  - This also isn't necessarily a big problem.
 - Try implementing toolchain again so we can pick a default Terraform version
   - In the real world we probably want to be explicit, but for the `terraform fmt` test we can use whatever.